aguilarm/canvasGame/README.md

 When I'm finished with this project, I hope to understand how to write the entire thing from scratch.
 This is why I'm implementing it in parts; I'm going through every component and experimenting as I go to learn how each section interacts with all of the others.

 Also, GRITS is a robot fighting game that has a controllable robot which can pickup various objects like powerups and health from the gameworld and shoots other AI or player controlled robots.
-My ultimate goal is to use this framework to build something more like BrowserQuest, a more Zelda-like RPG game, and the Udacity course was the best resource I've found since afaik BrowserQuest does not have an entire course built to understand how to put it together.
+My ultimate goal is to use this framework to build something more like BrowserQuest, a more Zelda-like RPG game, and the Udacity course has been a fun way to do it.
+The goal is more to really understand Javascript more than how a game works.

-First, I'm going to try to get the engine working on it's own and then add server interaction so I can have different players login.
+First, I'm going to try to get the engine working on it's own and then add server interaction so I can have different players login, or perhaps have a login system where you can save a character tied to an account with stats and items.

 ## Progress

-I have a working assetloading system, a physics engine using box2d, an input handling engine, and rendering engine.
-As of last updating this section, all of those systems work and will draw a skeleton character onto the canvas with a physics body.
-No animations or interactions yet.
+As of v0.1.0, the game is complete on the most basic level.
+It could use a lot of optimization but all of the big parts are working together to allow a single player to walk around the map, bump into things, and even use a teleporter.